|

 Stitch

-I love a great, simple knit.
-This knit pillow cover from Little Yellow Wheelbarrow is too cute!
+I love a simple knit like this knit pillow cover from Little Yellow Wheelbarrow.

-The chunky knits always work up fast.
+A chunky hand knit blanket works up fast and makes the perfect gift.
 Which is so gratifying when you’re pressed for time.

 Never Miss a Pattern

-Be sure to join my newsletter for my weekly emails + access to my Resource Library.
+Be sure to join my newsletter for my pattern releases, tutorials & discounts!

 Materials

-• #6 superbulky yarn, pictured in 650 yds/594m of Paintbox Yarns Simply Super Chunky in Marine Blue.
+• #6 superbulky yarn, pictured in 10 skeins of yarn (650 yds/594m) of Paintbox Yarns Simply Super Chunky in Marine Blue.
+See estimated yarn by blanket size below.

 • Baby Size 36”/91cm x 45”/114cm estimated yarn: 650yds/594m